In the late 1970's I was making good, shrimping with the Captain Atlas in the summer and fall, fur trapping in the winter and farming in the spring.

 In the winter of 1977 Gerald Mazerac approached me and presented me with a proposal to build two identical 62 ft. steel hulls on the side of Bayou Terrebonne in front of my house, one for him and one for me.

 Gerald was the brother of Larence Mazerac who owned a shipyard called Main Iron Works in Bayou Blue in Terrebonne Parish; Gerald was the vice President of Main Iron Works and for most of his life had been involved with construction of steel vessels.

 The deal was that I furnish the land for the project and he would furnish the know how, we would each buy the material for our respective boats.

-Gerald had a son Darrel and a son-in-law Richard Vissa.
+Gerald had a son Darrel and a son-in-law Richard Vigie.
 One week-end we would fit the metal on one boat the next week-end we would fit the material in the other boat.
 Between week-ends I would weld on my boat from the break of day until after dark and Darrel, Richard and Gerald would come after work and weld on theirs; I worked 7 days a week 10 to 12 hours a day for 13 months, even 1/2 a day on Christmas until the boat was finished.
 I made the nets and trawl boards, did all the electrical wiring , mechanic work , installed the electronics; virtually every on the boat was done by us.